ElishaSamPeterPrabhu/modus-code-generator-migration/md_prompts/analyze.md

 - Use component_mapping.json for authoritative v1→v2 mappings.
 - Validate that any suggested v2 tag exists in v2_components.json before recommending it.
 - Use documentation fields in the JSONs for additional migration notes if needed.

+---

+**Remember:** The markdown analysis file is for user review and should be clear, detailed, and actionable for migration planning.